lrq3000/pyFileFixity/README.rst

 The problem of long term storage
 --------------------------------

+Why are data corrupted with time?
+Entropy, my friend, entropy.
+The Universe *hates your data*.
+Entropy refers to the universal tendency for systems to become less ordered over time.
+Corruption is exactly that: a disorder in bits order.

-Long term storage is a very difficult topic: it's like fighting with death (in this case, the death of data).
+Long term storage is thus a very difficult topic: it's like fighting with death (in this case, the death of data).
 Indeed, because of entropy, data will eventually fade away because of various silent errors such as bit rot. pyFileFixity aims to provide tools to detect any data